-Ensure that your AWS DocumentDB clusters data is encrypted with KMS Customer Master Keys (CMKs) instead of AWS managed-keys (default keys used by the DocumentDB service when there are no customer-managed keys defined) in order to have a more granular control over DocumentDB data-at-rest encryption and decryption.
+Ensure that the data managed by your AWS Database Migration Service (DMS) replication instances is encrypted with KMS Customer Master Keys (CMKs) instead of AWS managed-keys (default keys used by the DMS service when there are no customer-managed keys defined) in order to have a more granular control over AWS DMS data-at-rest encryption and decryption process.

-When you use your own AWS KMS Customer Master Keys (CMKs) to protect your DocumentDB data (including indexes, logs, replicas and snapshots) from unauthorized users, you have full control over who can use the encryption keys to access your data.
-Amazon KMS service allows you to easily create, rotate, disable and audit Customer Master Keys created for your Amazon DocumentDB clusters.
+Amazon DMS encrypts the storage used by your replication instances and the endpoint connection information associated with these instances.
+When you use your own AWS KMS Customer Master Keys (CMKs) to protect your DMS data from unauthorized users, you have full control over who can use the encryption keys to access your data.
+AWS KMS service allows you to easily create, rotate, disable and audit Customer Master Keys created for your Amazon DMS replication instances.

-To determine the encryption status and configuration for your AWS DocumentDB clusters, perform the following actions:
+To determine the encryption status and configuration for your AWS DMS replication instances, perform the following actions: